parthiv13/Express-Contribution/README.md

 git clone "copied_url"
 ```

-"copied_url" is a url that you copied from your forked repository
+`copied_url` is a url that you copied from your forked repository

 ## Create new branch